Adopt a Snow Leopard

 Dagina, also known as the ‘Super Mum’ of the snow leopards, resides at high altitudes, in the mountains of Tost Tosonbumba Nature Reserve, a protected area for snow leopards, which DSWF helped establish, alongside our conservation partners and the Mongolian government.
 Tost Tosonbumba Nature Reserve is now one of the world’s largest continuous protected snow leopard habitats, and providing a safe refuge for these silver felines.

 Dagina is one of the most well studied snow leopards in history, she has been tracked by our ground-based conservation partners the Snow Leopard Trust (SLT) since her birth in 2009.
 Since then, Dagina has had four known litters of cubs hence her nickname of ‘Super Mum’ having her latest litter at the age of 10 years old!

 By adopting Dagina today, you are helping DSWF secure a future for these shy big cats by preventing snow leopard habitat loss as a result of climate change and other issues, as well as mitigating the human-wildlife conflict.

 Support us by protecting these beautiful animals and stay up to date on all the latest snow leopard news!

 Since the 1990s, DSWF has funded community outreach and education initiatives in Mongolia, alongside snow leopard population research and monitoring.
 Your snow leopard adoption will allow us to continue this vital work.

 “It is likely most of us will never have the privilege of seeing a snow leopard in the wild, but there is wonder in knowing they exist in the uncharted mountains of Asia, and we must do all we can to protect them,” Georgina Lamb, DSWF Chief Executive.

-As a species, snow leopards are dancing dangerously close to death’s door, your adoption could help us secure a brighter future for Asia’s apex predators.
+As a species, snow leopards around the world are dancing dangerously close to death’s door, your adoption could help us secure a brighter future for Asia’s apex predators.